Inklingo

 adjectiveA2general

-Use 'asignado' when referring to something that has been specifically given or allocated to a person or place, like a task, a seat, or a responsibility.
+Use 'asignado' when something has been officially given to a specific person or place, like a task, a seat, or a role.

 A small wooden chair with a bright red name tag hanging from it in a tidy classroom.